ska-sa/katgpucbf/doc/xbgpu.networking.rst

 milliseconds, and as such no chunking is required to manage these rates.

 The :mod:`~katgpucbf.xbgpu.xsend` module defines a number of classes to deal with transmission.
-The main class for this classes is called the :class:`~katgpucbf.xbgpu.xsend.XSend` class.
+The main class for this module is :class:`~katgpucbf.xbgpu.xsend.XSend`.

 The image below gives conceptual overview of how the katxbgpu sender code is
 implemented: